BCB Newsletter – December 2019

 Making music masterclass with Weirdspacers, shi and Kriss Blank

-Our most recent masterclass concentrated on making music with a computer where the group released a mini-album on bandcamp at the end of the day.
+Our most recent masterclass concentrated on making music with a computer where the group released a mini-album on Bandcamp at the end of the day.

 It is available to buy for £420.69 and worth every penny (to someone, maybe)! https://bcbradio.bandcamp.com